ankit27kh/JetBrains-Python-Learning-Track/Hard Projects/README.md

 4. When predicting the next word, the model should be fed the concatenation of the last two tokens of the chain separated by a space.

 5. Print 10 pseudo-sentences of length 5 of more.
 Taking care that they start with capitalized words and end with sentence stop symbols- '.!?'.

+---

+The corpus file is the supplied with the project to check the code.